-ICHL 125 Chinese V for Hospitality and Tourism Industry
+ICHL 125 Chinese V for Hospitality and Tourism Industry Prerequisite(s): ICHL 124

-Further knowledge of grammar and essential vocabulary in order to lead the students to a preintermediate level of proficiency with regards to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
+Further knowledge of grammar and essential vocabulary in order to lead the students to a pre-intermediate level of proficiency with regards to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
 Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach at a level higher than ICHL 124.

-ICHL 126 Chinese VI for Hospitality and Tourism Industry
+ICHL 126 Chinese VI for Hospitality and Tourism Industry Prerequisite(s): ICHL 125

 Further knowledge of grammar and essential vocabulary in order to lead the students to a pre intermediate level of proficiency with regards to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
-Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach at a level higher than ICHL 125.
+Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach at a level higher than ICHL 125